fastforwardlabs/mdffreport12/src/02-background.md

 This approach assumes we have labeled examples for all types of anomalies that could occur and can correctly classify them.
 In practice, this is usually not the case, as anomalies can take many different forms, with novel anomalies emerging at test time.
-Thus, we need approaches that generalize well and effectively identify anomalies that have previously been unseen.
+Thus, approaches that generalize well and are more effective at identifying previously unseen anomalies are preferable.

 ### Unsupervised learning